kostafey/ejc-sql/README.md

 ## List of keybindings & functions

-New keybindings added to `sql-mode-map`:
+New keybindings defined in `ejc-sql-mode' minor mode:

  Keyboard shortcut  | Command                       | Description
 --------------------|-------------------------------|------------------------------------------------------